 The chairman has also acknowledged that virtual commodities, “…do not fit in the custodian, audit or valuation requirements, for instance, normally expected under the Securities and Futures Ordinance.”

-During the 4th quarter of 2018, Hong Kong announced the development of several regulatory initiatives to hold things over until more specific regulations could be developed and implemented.
+During the 4th quarter of 2018, Hong Kong announced the development of several regulatory initiatives.
+Their purpose was to hold things over until more specific regulations could be developed and implemented.
 One is a sandbox arrangement for crypto exchanges, which allows them to behave as though they hold a securities license without actually holding one.
-This and other initiatives take target mostly at fund managers with the regulatory tone in Hong Kong aimed primarily at fund managers, requiring them to service only accredited investors for instance.
+For the time being, the regulatory tone in Hong Kong is aimed primarily at fund managers, requiring them to service only accredited investors for instance.

 All virtual asset business are currently required to: